mmaulwurff/autoautosave/README.txt

 Features:

 Autosave on certain events:
+Done:
+- all monsters are killed
+- all items are found
+- a secret is found

+Todo:
 - blue armor is picked up
 - health increased by 100
 - New weapon is picked up